timescale/docs.timescale.com-content/getting-started/scaling-out.md

 Data nodes together with an *access node* constitue a multi-node cluster ([architecture][]).
-All the nodes are TimescaleDB instances, i.e., a host with running PostgreSQL database and loaded TimescaleDB extension.
+All the nodes are TimescaleDB instances, i.e., hosts with running PostgreSQL database and loaded TimescaleDB extension.
 While data nodes store distributed chunks, the access node is the entry point for clients to access distributed hypertables.